Harris English maintains 2-stroke lead at TPC Southwind

 The 2013 winner at TPC Southwind, English showed no signs of relinquishing his lead from the outset.
 Starting on the back nine, he rolled in a 35-foot birdie putt on the par-3 11th and added birdies at 14 and 16.

 The only blemish during English’s round was a bogey on the par-4 second hole.
 He missed a 9-foot par putt, but recovered immediately with an eagle on the par-5 third.
-He hit his approach inside 5 feet and made the putt to go up by three strokes.
-He added another birdie at No. 8.
+He hit his 5-iron approach inside 5 feet and made the putt to go up by three strokes.
+He said the eagle was the key to his round.

+“I feel like I just really shook off that bogey well and kept on going,” he said.

 Two of English’s four PGA Tour victories come this season, the Sentry Tournament of Champions in January in Hawaii and the Travelers Championship in June in Connecticut.
 He finished third in the U.S. Open.